If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 Not only is it specifically designed to give all the vitamins and minerals a new mom needs, it’s also derived completely from organic whole food sources.
 Although the fenugreek can be a bit strong for some babies, I think if you’re a breastfeeding mom that’s trying to get her supply up it’s an important ingredient to have in the mix.

-And if you’re a momma that’s bottle-feeding their little one you’ll still benefit greatly from the nutrients the Nutrigold supplement provides.
+While we consider this to be amongst the best postnatal vitamins for breastfeeding, even if you’re a momma that’s bottle-feeding their little one you’ll still benefit greatly from the many nutrients the Nutrigold supplement provides.

 A close runner up for me has got to be the Majka Nourishing Lactation Support Protein Powder.
 I think it’s a great option for busy mom’s as you can just add it to your breakfast smoothie or make up a shake in the morning and know that you’re getting everything you need in your diet to support your health and provide the best food for your baby.